Dart-Code/Website/_docs/settings.md

 ## dart.analysisExcludedFolders
 An array of paths to be excluded from Dart analysis.
 This option should usually be set at the Workspace level.

+## dart.analyzerPath
+The path to a custom Dart analysis server.

 ## dart.doNotFormat
 An array of glob patterns that should be excluded for formatting.
 The pattern is matched against the absolute path of the file.
 Use `[ "**/test/**" ]` to skip formatting for all test folders.